December 2020 Update

 6.)
 Bake in oven for 45 – 50 minutes; turn off heat and keep tortes in oven, door closed, for an additional 45 – 60 minutes.

 7.)
 Remove from oven and place on wire racks to cool.
-Serve with strawberries and whipped cream.
+Serve with sliced strawberries and whipped cream.